REPEATER ETTIQUETTE & OPERATING PROCEDURES

 the repeater call sign in both the RPT1 and RPT2 fields.

-In the RPT1 field the call
+the RPT1 field the call sign MUST be

-repeater module designator (A=1.2GHz, B=440 or C=2m) in the 8th
+followed by the repeater module designator (A=1.2GHz, B=440 or C=2m) in the 8th

 position of the field.